Last updated: 23 August 2024

-As usual, with so many issues to do with the law, the answer is: “It depends”.
-In this article, we explain the legalities of refunds in Australia, if you need to have a refund policy and what you need to consider when deciding how to respond to a customer’s refund request.
+As usual, with so many issues related to the law, the answer is: “It depends”.
+In this article, we explain the legalities of refunds in Australia, whether you need a refund policy and what you need to consider when deciding how to respond to a customer’s refund request.

-So if you’re a business owner grappling with refund requests, keep reading to determine your legal responsibilities and how to strike a balance between your obligations and commercial considerations.
+So, if you’re a business owner grappling with refund requests, keep reading to learn your legal responsibilities and how to balance your obligations and commercial considerations.

 What are the refund laws in Australia?